Somali Red Crescent Society: Keysaney Teaching Hospital

 The hospital is Located in Mogadishu, the capital city and was established in 1992, the hospital assisted thousands of weapon and non weapon wounded patients since the outbreak of the civil war.
 Support is rendered by the ICRC in the form of payment of salaries and providing medicines and medical equipment through the SRCS.
-During 2009, 3856 were admitted in the hospital, of which 2361 weapon were wounded patients.
+During 2009, 3856 were admitted in the hospital, of which 2361 were patients wounded by weapons.

 HIV and AIDS program

 As of 2006, 44,000 Somalis were estimated to be infected with HIV, which is around 0.9% of the population.
 The HIV and AIDS program initiated by the SRCS focuses on prevention, treatment, care and support throughout the country.
 There was great emphasis on changing the behavior of the sexually active cohort by promoting safe sex practices, voluntary testing and counselling.
 In 2009, awareness sessions were conducted by the SRCS HIV staff and volunteers to educate the communities on the risk of HIV infections.
 127,000 people benefited from the sessions in total.